Lxxyx/proposal-number-is-safe-numeric/README.md

 1. Focus on the fundamental programming format used in JavaScript programming
 2. Ensure consistent parsing across different systems (e.g. `1e5` is `100000` in JavaScript but may be treated as string in others)
 3. Reduce complexity in data processing and validation

+**Q: How to handle subsequent numeric calculations?**

+A: This proposal focuses on ensuring numeric string representation is safe to be converted to a JavaScript number (float64).

+For high-precision decimal calculations, please refer to high-precision decimal libraries like [decimal.js](https://github.com/MikeMcl/decimal.js/) or the upcoming [proposal-decimal](https://github.com/tc39/proposal-decimal).

 **Q: How does this relate to proposal-decimal?**